-- hotels, motels, homestays, farmstays, bed and breakfast establishments, inns, hostels or boarding houses - some service apartments - convalescent homes, nursing homes, rest homes or hospice - camping grounds - other commercial dwellings. - ➤ Commercial dwelling doesn't include a residential unit in a retirement village or rest home when it is supplied with the right to occupy.
+- hotels, motels, homestays, farmstays, bed and breakfast establishments, inns, hostels or boarding houses - some service apartments

+- convalescent homes, nursing homes, rest homes or hospice

+- camping grounds

+- other commercial dwellings.

+Commercial dwelling does not include a residential unit in a retirement village or rest home when it is supplied with the right to occupy.